India markets to cheer likely third term for Modi, hope for reforms

-Anticipations are high that Indian Prime Minister Narendra Modi will bolster his coalition's dominance in parliament following the world’s largest election, potentially bolstering the nation's financial markets with prospects of economic reforms.
+MUMBAI -Expectations that Indian Prime Minister Narendra Modi will expand his alliance's majority in parliament after the world’s biggest election are likely to boost the country's financial markets on hopes of economic reforms.

-Exit polls unveiled on Saturday, following six weeks of polling, indicate Modi's coalition may augment its current 303 seats in the 543-member lower house, possibly securing the two-thirds majority necessary for constitutional amendments.
+Exit polls released on Saturday after six weeks of voting projected Modi's alliance will increase its 303 seats in the 543-member lower house and likely get the two-thirds majority needed to initiate amendments to the constitution.

-The final results of the general election involving over a billion eligible voters will be announced on Tuesday.
-However, India's track record with exit polls is inconsistent, often failing to accurately predict outcomes, leaving investors in caution as markets reopen on Monday.
+The results of the general election among a billion eligible voters are to be announced on Tuesday.
+India's exit polls have a patchy record, often getting the outcome wrong, so investors may remain cautious when markets open on Monday.

-Should the projections prove accurate, investors are likely to hone in on the anticipated policy continuation and a drive for economic reforms, particularly in the wake of a campaign where the Hindu-nationalist prime minister underscored themes of religion and caste politics.
+If the projections are accurate, investors will likely focus on expected policy continuity and a push for economic reforms after a campaign in which the Hindu-nationalist prime minister emphasised religion and caste politics.

 "Exit polls hint at political stability and a strong mandate, a major boost for Indian equity markets," said Trideep Bhattacharya, chief investment officer for equities at Mumbai-based Edelweiss Mutual Fund.